corsis/PortFusion/README.markdown

 ### Community Support

-We are seeking your support to provide up-to-date binaries for all platforms.
+We are seeking your support to provide up-to-date binaries for all platforms!
 If you are using an OS+CPU combination that is community-supported or missing support, please [contact us](#contact) to join our build team!

 ## Remember